Board of Inland Revenue v Haddock: Citations

-Herbert reported that the now defunct Memphis Press-Scimitar (formerly published by the E. W. Scripps Company) published an article on the case in 1967, assuming it to have been factual.
+The now defunct Memphis Press-Scimitar (formerly published by the E. W. Scripps Company) published an article on the case in 1967, assuming it to have been factual.
+This was reported in the introduction to a later edition of Uncommon Law.

 Comparable real life cases

 Negotiable instruments and other legal documents have been written on unusual surfaces.
 Documented cases provide illustrations of wills on the side of empty egg-shells, and cheques being written on a variety of strange surfaces.

 An often-cited example is a Canadian farmer who, while trapped under his own tractor, carved a holographic will into the tractor's fender.
 The fender was probated and stood as his will, and is currently on display at the law library of the University of Saskatchewan College of Law.

 In Jewish law a get can be written on any durable material, including the horn of a cow.
 If the horn is still attached to the cow, the husband must give the wife the whole cow.